Eating out at a restaurant is no longer just about the food, it’s about the experience.

 Here are some examples of how well-known restaurants are now thinking about their logo design:

-Popular chicken restaurant KFC has been through a number of logos, the most recent adopting the current trends of fewer colors, and a simplified style.
+Popular restaurant KFC has been through a number of chicken restaurant logos, the most recent adopting the current trends of fewer colors, and a simplified style.

-TGI Fridays, the well-known bar and grill restaurant, has certainly made a shift to a more contemporary look, dropping the apostrophe and making the overall shape and typeface simpler, while maintaining their distinctive red and white stripes.
+TGI Fridays, the well-known bar and grill restaurant, has certainly made a shift to a more contemporary food outlet logo, dropping the apostrophe and making the overall shape and typeface simpler, while maintaining their distinctive red and white stripes.